Principal Bundles and Gauge Theories: Connections on Vector Bundles

 if $X\in\mathcal{X}(M)$, $\sigma\in \Gamma(\pi)$ and $\sigma'\in\Gamma(\pi')$ and if we denote the covariant derivative on $V\otimes V'$ by ${}^\otimes \nabla$.
 Again, this identity is almost immediate if one uses the relation of claim \ref{cl:covdivpartrans} between the covariant derivative and parallel transport.
 Note that physicists use these induced connections all the time when dealing with tensor bundles, for example in the context of general relativity.

-An analogous construction of vector bundles which we can also define on the connection is the direct sum (categorical product).
+An analogous construction for which we can also define an induced connection is the direct sum (categorical product).
 We have already seen how to define the product connection for general fibre bundles.
 In this context, it will be no different.
 We can also understand the direct sum bundle to be an associated bundle and construct the connection as we did for the tensor product (using the direct sum action).
 The result on the covariant derivative is as follows:

 and we extend by linearity.

 Finally, the construction works equally for $\mathrm{Hom}$-bundles.
 Obviously, these can also be seen as associated vector bundles, since we have the canonical isomorphism $\mathrm{Hom}(V,V')\cong V^*\otimes V'$.